Tips for Surviving Medical Assistant Training: Expectations, Requirements, and Challenges

 Medical assisting is an exciting profession that makes an important difference in the success of healthcare delivery and the lives of patients.
 Medical assistants play a vital role in a variety of healthcare teams in hospitals, doctor’s offices, outpatient clinics, and other healthcare facilities.
 Though the duties vary by employer, MAs provide essential clinical and administrative support to the healthcare practice.

 Typically, the responsibilities of a medical assistant include updating medical records and insurance forms, admitting patients, billing and bookkeeping, and scheduling appointments.
-MAs may also perform a range of clinical functions, such as assisting in exams, explaining procedures, collecting, and preparing lab specimens, and changing dressings.
+MAs may also perform a range of clinical functions, such as assisting in exams, explaining procedures, collecting and preparing lab specimens, and changing dressings.
 Without MAs, many vital examinations and procedures would not be possible, and doctors and nurses would have less time to treat patients.

 Medical assistants are in growing demand.
 In fact, the US Bureau of Labor Statistics (BLS) reports that overall employment of medical assistants is projected to grow 18 percent through 2030, which is much faster than the average for all occupations (8%).
-As a result, medical assisting pays relatively well for the amount of education required.
+As a result, medical assistance pays relatively well for the amount of education required.
 According to the BLS, the average salary* for medical assistants was about $37,000 or about $18 per hour.

 To learn more about medical assisting and becoming a medical assistant, read our comprehensive guide on how to become a medical assistant.